 Kalejdoskop Project receives another grant.

-Phase two of the project focuses on WW II refugees who settled in Minnesota.
-The project will illuminate the experience of refugees who moved as children to Soviet Gulags with their parents, survivors of the Wolhynia massacre in Galicia (now Ukraine), forced laborers in Germany, soldiers in the Anders Army, and the Jewish Holocaust survivors.
+Phase two of the project aims to shed light on the experiences of World War II refugees who found refuge in Minnesota.
+This phase will focus on various groups, including those who were forcibly relocated to Soviet Gulags with their families, survivors of the Wolhynia massacre in Galicia (now Ukraine), individuals who were forced into labor in Germany, soldiers who served in the Anders Army, and Jewish Holocaust survivors.

-The goal is to interview eyewitness participants for historical reconstruction and recovery, go beyond the conventional historical sources, and uncover the largely hidden history of this group that has been missing from mainstream accounts.
+The primary goal of this phase is to conduct interviews with eyewitness participants, allowing for a historical reconstruction and recovery of their stories.
+By going beyond conventional historical sources, the project seeks to unveil the largely untold and overlooked history of this particular group, which has been absent from mainstream accounts.

 The project has received grant support from the Minnesota Historical Society in the fiscal year 2021.